LetteraUnica/AP-Exam/README.md

 The project is divided into a series of directories in order to keep it as tidy as possible.

 The *AP-Exam* repository directly contains four files (LICENSE, Makefile, this README.md file and a Report) and two directories (cpp_exam and python_exam).
+Typing make documentation will create the documentation for the project using doxygen

 ##### Report